jjrdk/dotauth/README.md

 ## Description

-SimpleAuth is an authorization server SDK.
+DotAuth is an authorization server SDK.
 The simplest way consume it is as a ready build container at [Docker Hub](https://hub.docker.com/r/jjrdk/simpleauth).

 You can also use the SDK to create an authorization server and add more custom configurations.
-See the different [server examples](https://github.com/jjrdk/SimpleAuth/tree/master/src) on how to get started.
+See the different [server examples](https://github.com/jjrdk/DotAuth/tree/master/src) on how to get started.

 ## Origin

-SimpleAuth is based on the [SimpleIdentityServer](https://github.com/thabart/SimpleIdentityServer) project, but has been reduced and adjusted to make it more cloud friendly.
+DotAuth is based on the [SimpleIdentityServer](https://github.com/thabart/SimpleIdentityServer) project, but has been reduced and adjusted to make it more cloud friendly.

 Most features have been merged into the simpleauth project.